antonscheffer/as_crypto/README.md

 **Please note**:
-This package will soon be included in https://github.com/OraOpenSource/oos-utils ~~All additions, changes and bugfixes only will be available at that repository.~~ The package at OraOpenSource will be an "independ" fork, I will continue to upgrade this package when needed.
+This package will soon be included in https://github.com/OraOpenSource/oos-utils ~~All additions, changes and bugfixes only will be available at that repository.~~ The package at OraOpenSource will be an "independent" fork.
+After several years only the hash functions are included, so I will continue to upgrade this package when needed.